 (Disclosure: Some of the links below may be affiliate links)

-I think a lot of people will agree that having lots of paper documents at home is a hassle.
-Who would not want to get rid of all this for a better solution?
+Having lots of paper documents at home is a hassle.
+Who would not want to eliminate all this for a better solution?

-Recently, I decided to become paperless with my administrative documents.
+I decided to become paperless with my administrative documents.
 It was a long work.
-But now, I am finally done.
+But now that I am paperless, there are many advantages, and I would not want to return.
 All my documents are available as electronic documents now.
 I have been able to throw away five big document binders!

 I have used my phone as a scanner and uploaded all my documents to the cloud.
 Now my documents are accessible from anywhere.
 And they are safely stored in the cloud.

-Find out how I became paperless for free in this post.
+Find out how I became paperless for free in this article.
 And how you can do it too!

 Why go paperless?

 The first is to save space in your home.
 For me, all my admin documents were in five big (and bulky) binders.
 I have kept all my administrative documents since I was 16 years old.
 I am a bit of a freak for keeping that many documents.